Hungarian Revolution of 1848: Liberation of Transylvania and Bácska

 However, on March 11, he defeated the Russian and Austrian troops in the Second Battle of Nagyszeben.
 This victory resulted the total retreat of the Austrian and Russian troops from Transylvania.
 Only the fortresses of Gyulafehérvár and Déva remained in Austrian hands, while the West Transylvanian Mountains became the last stronghold of the Romanians led by Avram Iancu.

 Hungarian forces under Colonel Hadik and later General Perczel fought on the southern front.
 On March 5, the Hungarians repelled a Serbian attack in the Battle of Kaponya.
 Perczel formed the IV Corps and lifted the siege of Pétervárad.
 Then, as a result of the Fourth Siege of Szenttamás, he captured the stronghold, but failed to take the Titel Plateau.

-Main Army Campaign
+Main army campaign

 Following Vetter's failed counterattack attempt on March 16 due to unfavorable weather conditions, General Artúr Görgei was appointed temporary chief commander.